SpiralLogic/hive/README.md

 # Hive

 ## Hive board game.
 The game requires 2 players.
-You can change player by clicking either P1 or P2 in the tile list
+You can change player by clicking either P1 or P2 in the tile list.
+The link for either player can be shared and played in real time by anything that can access the same host

 ### Requires:
 - node latest